aknackiron/testdroid-documentation/testdroid-cloud-ui/projects/index.md

 User can access **Test Run view** either by starting a test run or clicking any of older test runs in projects view.
-This view presents test run execution information, execution time as well as success of test runs is shown in summary type of perspective.
+This view presents test run execution information, execution time as well as a summary of test runs.

 A Testdroid Cloud test run starts always with device cleaning (removing all content from devices, cleaning SD card and rebooting device), followed by installation and launch of the app and tests.

-The first widget in Test Run View is summary about tests success ratio and devices execution.
+The first widget in Test Run View shows a summary about device sessions and their success ratio.

 ![Picture.
 Test run view summary -widget]({{site.github.url}}/assets/testdroid-cloud-ui/projects_run_overview.png) ![Picture.
 Test run view devices summary -widget]({{site.github.url}}/assets/testdroid-cloud-ui/projects_run_overview-device.png)

-Tests success statuses
+Tests success status

 * shows percentage of successful tests
 * shows number of passed tests / number of total tests in test run

-Overall device execution statuses
+Overall device execution status

 * Finished - No errors, everything went fine
 * Finished with failures - finished but some of test cases failed.